 Common Types of Objectives

-- Increasing Market Share: Capturing a larger portion of the market may involve entering new regions, outpacing competitors, or refining your marketing.
-For instance, if your research shows an untapped demographic, you can develop campaigns to capture that audience’s attention.
+- Increasing Market Share: Capturing a larger portion of the market may involve entering a new vertical, outpacing competitors, or refining how you position your offer.
+If your research shows an underserved segment, say, smaller MSPs that don’t yet have dedicated marketing support, you can build an outreach motion aimed squarely at that audience.

-- Improving Customer Retention: Retention is often more profitable than constant acquisition because the cost of attracting new customers can be higher than retaining current ones.
-A loyalty program or an elevated customer service experience can drive more repeat purchases.
+- Improving Customer Retention: Retention is often more profitable than constant acquisition, because the cost of winning a new client is usually higher than keeping an existing one renewing.
+A stronger onboarding process or a proactive account management cadence can drive more renewals and upsells.

-- Diversifying Revenue Streams: Diversification may include launching complementary products or services, forming partnerships, or exploring entirely new sectors.
-If you rely heavily on a single product, diversification can reduce risk by spreading revenue across multiple offerings.
+- Diversifying Revenue Streams: Diversification may include launching a complementary service line, forming referral partnerships, or expanding into an adjacent vertical.
+If you rely heavily on one client or one service, diversification reduces risk by spreading revenue across multiple offerings.

 Tools and Frameworks for Opportunity Identification